-Waldron set up BAVC as a financially healthy organization and was instrumental in expanding its wide range of funding support, despite the fact that her tenure at BAVC alienated certain factions of the media community and was marked by battles over the use of some funds.
+Waldron set up BAVC as a financially healthy organization and was instrumental in expanding its wide range of funding support, despite the fact that her tenure at BAVC alienated certain factions of the media community and was marked by baffles over the use of some funds.
 Realizing that the foundation would not fund the coalition forever and that BAVC was too grant dependent, Waldron set up a two-tiered system of payment where the facility would be used by commercial clients to earn income to subsidize the non-profit projects.
-While it is still supported by grants, BAVC has a high earnedincome percentage, which, in a sense, offsets the money it once received from Rockefeller.
+While it is still supported by grants, BAVC has a high earned income percentage, which, in a sense, offsets the money it once received from Rockefeller.
 Klein was instrumental in advising BAVC throughout the years he funded it and in helping the organization wean itself of the foundation.
 Waldron was aware of his role: "Howard has an entrepreneurial and active approach to grant-making that is uncommon.
-BAVC would never have happened without him."18 Despite its rocky beginnings, BAVC has emerged as a significant media arts center, with an annual budget of over \$500,000, through which a very large number of independent projects have been produced.
+BAVC would never have happened without him."
+Despite its rocky beginnings, BAVC has emerged as a significant media arts center, with an annual budget of over \$500,000, through which a very large number of independent projects have been produced.
 In many ways, it can be seen as fulfilling Klein's intent to provide a base from which to fund as many artists as possible, while at the same time demonstrating the difficulty of facilitating that kind of philosophy.

 The 1970s can certainly be seen as the heyday of media funding at the Rockefeller Foundation.
 During those years, media often comprised 20% of the arts budget, with an average of \$500,000 annually, 19 and the funding of television was listed as a separate category in the foundation's annual report.
 Within the foundation, there was significant support for the funding of media from several trustees, key among them Frank Stanton, former president of CBS, and John Knowles, president of the foundation from 1971 until his death in 1979.
-Within the media community, the role of the foundation was remarkably influential because of the timeliness of the Bockefeller money and because there were (and still are) so few four: second that chose to follow the route of funding the madic arts Assording to Klain, "One of the dangers of being ng ang ara Chat you ara so far ahead, as indeed we on the ot orași (1977) filor - are no pariners."
-The 1970s was in place since 1974), are chosen by panels and through nominating committees and ally artists with institutions that can facilitate their work.
-Says Klein,
+Within the media community, the role of the foundation was remarkably influential because of the timeliness of the Rockefeller money and because there were (and still are) so few foundations that chose to follow the route of funding the media arts.
+According to Klein, "One of the dangers of being on the cutting edge is that you are so far ahead, as indeed we found ourselves, that there are no partners".
+The 1970s was also a time when Klein had a lot of freedom in choosing his grants and in initiating programs and when his role was that of kingpin in the still-fledgling field of media.
+All of that changed in the 1980s, not only as the media community expanded but also as the foundation changed.